 Since the early 1990s, the country’s standard for hosted phone systems has been powered by called Integrated Services Digital Network or ISDN.

 This digital tool was an improvement from earlier service called PSTN, or Public Switched Telephone Network.
 PSTN is an analogue system, which means it powered by an actual copper wire network, what we think of as landline service.

-Although PSTN may sound archaic to digital enthusiasts and may not have all the features that ISDN offered, it still is a basic access telecommunication service that was nice to have for some, especially smaller companies that may not have needed too many capabilities or features beyond a handful of lines.
+Although PSTN may sound archaic to digital enthusiasts and may not have all the features that ISDN offered, it still is a basic access telecommunication service that was nice to have for some, especially small business, that may not have needed too many capabilities or features beyond a handful of fixed telephone lines.

 PSTN service also included a tool called a “line hunt,” where phone lines could be grouped together.
 This way, if a caller called a main number and it was busy, the phone system would start automatically looking for the next available number, such as Lines 1, 2, 3, etc.

 But it does have its limitations, including incompatibilities working with wireless systems.

 ISDN became useful in that it could provide at least two simultaneous connections over one line, rather than one connection and one phone number for each line with PSTN.
 This made it easier for businesses to send data, video, or a fax while speaking on the phone or performing other tasks, something that would be mechanically difficult with PSTN service.

 ISDN became nice to have for larger companies that had greater demand for multiple lines and multiple telecommunications tasks.
 It was cost-effective as well but is based on phone needs, not cloud-based storage and activity needs that the modern company prefers.

 As useful as ISDN has been for the last few decades, Australia is moving to something new beyond PSTN vs ISDN.